 So, what kind of carbs can you consume?
 The best options for TKD would be fast-acting carbs such as rice cakes, pastries, white rice, and pasta.

-How Does the Targeted Ketogenic Diet Work?
+How Does Targeted Keto Work?

 Targeted keto works by ensuring that you have enough glucose to perform an intensive workout effectively for a sustained period of time.